Justin1230123/COIT20252-e-portfolio/E-portfolio_3.md

 #### Summary:
 Optus data breach took place in 2022 due to a cyber attack, and millions of current and former Optus customers' personal information was hacked due to mistaken process cybersecurity at Optus (OAIC 2025).
-The Australian Information Commissioner (OAIC) penalized Optus in 2025 regarding the data breach, which emphasizes multiple failures in data governance and risk management process.
+The Australian Information Commissioner (OAIC) penalized Optus in 2025 regarding the data breach, which emphasizes multiple failures in data governance and risk assessment process.
 A change management process is a key factor that led to this incident, specifically, the old API system was closed, but then it was automatically reopened without human oversight or review.
 Optus failed to comply with the Privacy Act 1988 by not protecting enough data confidentiality (a key principle of the CIA Triad) from unauthorised access.
 The result was a civil penalty of up to $2.22 million for each contravention, with increased civil penalties of up to $50 million (OAIC 2025).

 #### Personal reflection: